Cluckoo/TEFL/Permanent notes/PPP.md

 #U1
 PPP is a structure for the body of a lesson, standing for "Present, Practice, Produce".
-##### Present
+##### Presentation
-Teacher presents an example of a language component in an interactive manner.
+Teacher presents an example of a language component in an interactive manner. such as [[Eliciting]].
 Incorporate a reading/listening task.

 ##### Practice

 ^4fc469